10 Best Hikes in Washington

 Mount Storm King is one of my favorite hikes on the Olympic peninsula, it is short but a bit steep, you can take a detour to Marymere falls (don't miss it).
 Be careful at the end of the trail where you have to climb with the help of ropes.
 Do not do it if the weather is bad.

-• Location: Steven Pass
+• Location: Baring

-• Distance: 8.2 Miles Round trip
+• Distance: 4.3 Miles Round trip

 • Difficulty: Moderate